Yogayu/data2art/_posts/Tech/GSoC/2019-05-31-FirstMeeting.md

 I summarize the following points in our meeting:

 1. Through a complete and simple neural network practiced in Python to explain the theory.
 (How to build your own neural network)

 2. Add some physical interaction to the course to help with the teaching. (eg, network packet switching)

-3. Make short, fun videos to teach
+3. Make short, fun videos to teach.

 4. Projects we can refer to

    - Chaoqing's Slides;

    - The red hen lab's NLP Dataset.

 5. Raspberry Pi:

    - Run our own neural network!

    - Use it as a local server in class to provide students with relevant materials to download.

 6. The course will be used on **July 15**.
 We can give feedback on the prototype that has been completed.

 So in this week, I will adjust the course content according to what we discussed and start crafting the first lesson.